nil/v-drag/docs/installation/index.md

 ```

 ::: warning Warning: Vue is not defined
 Depending on the file you have imported v-drag into, you might get an error saying that Vue is not defined.
-In such case, import Vue into the same file using the line `import Vue from 'vue` or `const Vue = require('vue')`.
+In such case, import Vue into the same file using the line import Vue from 'vue' or const Vue = require('vue').
 :::

-### &lt;script&gt; tag
+### Method 2: &lt;script&gt; tag

 Another method of installation, this one more suited for browser-based projects, is importing v-drag using HTML’s `script` tag.
 Download v-drag’s source code directly from GitHub: